 - Frank Kaltman and Rickey Holden produced the Folkraft line of recordings, with more square dance music than Herman's line and targeted to educational as well as recreational markets.
 Olga Kulbitsky wrote many of the dance directions for Folkraft.

-- John Filcich and Ed Kremers Sr. opened Festival Folk Shop in San Francisco and sold records under the Festival label or occasionally under no label.
+- Ivan "John" Filcich and Ed Kremers Sr. opened Festival Folk Shop in San Francisco and sold records under the Festival label or occasionally under no label.
 Their efforts to provide rare recordings to the folk dance community occasionally earned them censure from the copyright owners of those recordings.

 - Walter Kögler of Germany toured North America in 1967, introducing his line of Tanz recordings.
 Through an incompletely known sequence of events, this tour resulted in the dance Atlantic Mixer.